Lang-Exchange/.github/profile/README.md

 # LangExchange - Learning language community

+## 1. About this project
 LangExchange is a community application that helps everyone can connect together to talk, share, study… and improve their language skill.

-## 1. About this project
-It serves as a culmination of our studies, applying the knowledge and skills we acquired throughout our academic journey.
-By completing this thesis, we hope to contribute to the advancement of knowledge in the software engineering world while also demonstrating our ability to apply theoretical concepts to real-world scenarios.
-We are grateful for the guidance and support provided by our university, especially Mrs. Thu during the course of this project.

 ## 2. Developer team and their roles in this project
-- Nguyen Van Thuong: Frontend developer.
+- Nguyen Van Thuong: Fullstack developer.
 - Nguyen Tan Xanh: Backend developer.

 ## 3. Features